(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 Review Game Zone lets teachers, and anyone, input academic questions and have them turned into a games that students can use for review.
 It’s free, and teachers can also monitor student use of at least some types of the games.

 I’ve previously posted about Edcanvas.
 It’s now added some features that let teachers track a bit more of what students are doing on it.
 Here’s a video describing their new capabilities, and you can also read a post about it at Richard Byrne’s blog.
-I’m now adding it to this list:
+I’m now adding it to list:

 Sketchlot lets students…sketch and draw online.
 Teachers sign-up and can create a class roster letting students log-in, and drawings are embeddable.
 You can read more about it at Richard Byrne’s blog.

 Wonderville just became available to the public and lets teachers (or parents) create virtual classrooms (for free) with content and multiple choice questions where children’s progress can be monitored.
 It’s focusing on K-5 content now.
 It looks like it might be one of the better sites of its kind, though it’s perplexing to me why they’d include a YouTube video as a key part of each lesson — since YouTube is blocked by most schools, that means students won’t be able to view them there.
 And it also seems strange they would pick a name — Wonderville — that’s already been used for years for a highly-respected science website.
-You can read more about this new Wonderville at TechCrunch.
+You can read more about new Wonderville at TechCrunch.

 Brainscape lets you add images and allows you to record sound simply by clicking on the “Advanced Editor.”
 It’s easy to add both, and those features make Brainscape stand out a bit from some of the other sites out there.
 They also say that “For teachers (or even parents) there are also tools that allow you to track the study progress of your students subscribed to your subject!”

 I’ve previously posted about LearnZillion and put it on The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress list.
-Since that time, they’ve added English Language Arts lessons, and are planning to also have ones related to Social Studies, so I’m now adding it to this list, too.
+Since that time, they’ve added English Language Arts lessons, and are planning to also have ones related to Social Studies, so I’m now adding it to list, too.

 eduCanon is a new site that lets teachers create video lessons relatively easily, along with have a virtual classroom where you can monitor student responses to questions you include in the lesson (thanks to TechCrunch for the tip).